ggu4rd/v2rayNG/v2ray-2-rn.md

 ### Essential Utilities

-- Keep `AngApplication` only if needed for core init.
+- Keep `MainApplication` only if needed for core init.
 - Keep minimal helper functions from `Utils.kt`.
 - Preserve AndroidX/AppCompat dependencies required by `VpnService`.